1VicTim1/MoonLightKernel_xiaomi_heat_fire/README.md

 ## Flashing

 1. Push the zip to the device: `adb push dist/*.zip /sdcard/`
-2. Boot into recovery (TWRP / stock recovery with sideload support)
+2. Boot into recovery (OrangeFox / stock recovery with sideload support)
 3. Flash the zip
 4. Reboot